September 13, 2025

 4. Healthcare

-• Public healthcare: Free or low-cost for residents
+• Public healthcare: Free or low-cost

 5. General Living Expenses

-Groceries and Dining Out
+Groceries and Dining

-• Monthly grocery bill per person: €200 - €300
+• Monthly groceries/person: €200 - €300

-• Meal at an inexpensive restaurant: €10 - €15
+• Meal at inexpensive restaurant: €10 - €15

-• Menu del Día (three-course lunch) at a mid-range restaurant: €12 - €18
+• Menu del Día: €12 - €18

-• Evening dinner at a mid-range restaurant: €20 - €40
+• Evening mid-range dinner: €20 - €40

 Utilities and Internet

-• Monthly utilities (electricity, water, heating) for an 85 m² apartment: €115 - €150
+• Monthly utilities (85 m²): €115 - €150

-• Mobile phone subscription: €15 - €30 per month
+• Mobile plan: €15 - €30

-Entertainment and Leisure
+Entertainment

 • Cinema ticket: €8 - €10

-• Monthly gym membership: €30 - €50
+• Gym membership: €30 - €50/month

 6. Family-Friendly Neighborhoods

-• Retiro: Home to the famous Retiro Park, offering green spaces and family-friendly activities.
+• Retiro: Near Retiro Park, green spaces

-• Moncloa-Aravaca: Popular among expatriates, with good schools and a mix of urban and suburban living.
+• Moncloa-Aravaca: Popular with expats, good schools

 7. Professional Opportunities

-• Average Salaries:
+• Average salaries:

-• Teachers: €20,000 - €40,000 per year
+• Teachers: €20,000 - €40,000/year

 8. Cultural Adjustment

-Conclusion
+9. Conclusion